2023131031-yonsei-github/memory-transformer/README.md

         - memory-transformer/
             ...

-and run the command below.
+And run the command below in your folder.

     pip install -e .
 It will automatically install memory_transformer package and every requirements except fairscale.